 There are two types of evaluation forms you can use:

-- Goals-based Evaluation Form, and
+- Goals-based evaluation form, and

-- Self-evaluation Form.
+- Self-evaluation form.

-With our template, remote employees can:
+With our template, managers can:

 - Write down their observations and comments about previous goals.